 If, however, you choose to do it, Discover Cars is a great aggregator that will help you find and book the best option for renting a car during your trip, helping you save up to 70% on your car rental.

 Choose a hotel with free parking, visit outside of the peak season, and you won’t have problems driving around.
-I’ve gathered here a few other tips and tricks for driving on the Amalfi Coast, you will surely find helpful.
+I’ve gathered here a few other tips and tricks for driving on the Amalfi Coast, which you will surely find helpful.

 However, it is worth knowing that during summer, traffic gets crazy, and finding a parking space is practically impossible.
 That’s why, when you visit during July or August, I strongly suggest choosing other means of transportation.